How to Maximize Your Galaxy Watch Battery Life

 1. Choose OLED-Friendly Watch Faces

 Since Galaxy Watches use AMOLED screens, black pixels actually turn off, consuming zero power.
-Using watch faces with deep black backgrounds (like our "Midnight Series") can save up to 20% battery life.

 2. Manage **Always-On Display** (AOD)